Despite living with chronic migraine, Ciara O’Rourke knows she’ll never regret her decision to have children.

 Seeking professional advice

-Shaun and I talked a lot about my concerns and his advice was for me to go and talk to my consultant neurologist about it.
-I knew that I wouldn’t be the first woman with migraine who was facing this issue so I wanted some professional advice.
+Shaun and I talked a lot about my concerns, and his advice was for me to go and speak to my consultant neurologist about it.
+I knew I wouldn't be the first woman with migraine to face this issue, so I wanted some professional advice.